sebanc/brunch/README.md

 ```
 tar zxvf brunch_< version >.tar.gz
 ```
-5. Identify your USB flash drive / SD card device name e.g. /dev/sdX (Be careful here as the installer will erase all data on the target drive)
+5. Identify your USB flash drive / SD card / HDD device name e.g. /dev/sdX (Be careful here as the installer will erase all data on the target drive)
-6. Install ChromeOS on the USB flash drive / SD card:
+6. Install ChromeOS on the USB flash drive / SD card / HDD:
 ```
 sudo bash chromeos-install.sh -src < path to the ChromeOS recovery image > -dst < your USB flash drive / SD card device. e.g. /dev/sdX >
 ```
-7. Reboot your computer and boot from the USB flash drive / SD card (refer to your computer manufacturer's online resources).
+7. Reboot your computer and boot from the USB flash drive / SD card / HDD (refer to your computer manufacturer's online resources).
 8. (Secure Boot only) A blue screen saying "Verfification failed: (15) Access Denied" will appear upon boot and you will have to enroll the secure boot key by selecting "OK->Enroll key from disk->EFI-SYSTEM->brunch.der->Continue".
 Reboot your computer and boot again from the USB flash drive / SD card.

 The GRUB menu should appear, select ChromeOS and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.
 You can now start using ChromeOS.